Dallas doesn’t try to impress you.

 Handheld.
 Alive.

-The camera moves because something pulls it, not because we told it to.
+The camera moves because something pulls it.
 We stay close.
-Faces, hands, eye-lines.
+Faces, hands, eye lines.
 The space between people.

 Nothing feels lit.
 Everything feels found.
-Practical light, real rooms, real energy.
-If it feels staged, we’ve gone too far.
+Practical light, real spaces, real energy.
+If it feels staged, we have gone too far.

 PRE-GAMERS